puppetlabs/puppet-instruqt-tracks/pe-501-lab-3-1-deploy-changes-to-production/01-deploy-to-production-with-impact-analysis/assignment.md

     ✅   **Result:** The **production** environment is now protected.<br><br>

-Deploy to Production with admin approval and IA
+Add a deployment step that requires admin approval and impact analysis
 ========
 1. In the left-hand sidebar, navigate to **Control Repos** > **control-repo**.
 1. Add a new deployment step to deploy to **Production** with **Impact Analysis** after a successful deployment to the **Development** environment.
 First, select the **main** pipeline from the **Pipelines** dropdown.